maomlab/TRIAGED/covalent_module/README.md

 ## Single Ligand Inference

 The following script can be used to perform docking of a single covalent ligand to a protein with Boltz2.
 This script requires a GPU to run.
-Does not use SLURM for job submission.
+Can be run with and without SLURM.
+If using SLURM, please set SLURM arguments appropriately in slurm template (example: slurm_args.sh).

 ### `covalent_module/single_inference.py`
 Run predictions in command-line from the project directory (eg. `TRIAGED/`):